PoCInnovation/Workshops/software/27.Auth/README.md

 Finally, you will need to check the given `JWT` in the profile route to determine if a user is linked to this token.
 If so, you can respond to the request with the user information.
 <br><br/>
-## Step 4: Add a email verification
+## Step 4: Add an email verification

 Your backend application is now able to authenticate users.
 What you need to do now is to make it stronger, a perfect example would be to verify new users with their email address.